Traverse City Wineries, Wine Tasting, Tours, and Reviews

 Traverse City Wine Tours

 Why not take a tour and see the behind the scenes process of making wine?
 Most wineries and vineyards offer tours of their facilities.

 These tours typically include a visit to the cellar where the grapes are stored before they go through the crushing process.
 The crush pad is usually located near the entrance of the facility.
 From here the crushed grapes are transferred into tanks and barrels.

-You'll often find a barrel aging room where the wine is aged.
-Barrels come in different sizes and shapes and each type of wood imparts its own unique flavor to the wine.
+You'll often find a barrel aging rooms.
+Barrels come in different sizes and shapes and each type of wood imparts its own unique flavor.
 Some winemakers use oak barrels while others prefer stainless steel.

 Perhaps the best way to visit the area wineries and enjoy a day of tasting, is to take a chauffeured guided tour.
 The driver or guides have in-depth knowledge of each winery and can help you choose which wineries best suit your tastes and schedule.
 And let’s not forget that a guided tour reduces the chance of spoiling your trip with a DUI or worse.